-Treatment for preventing cataract and strengthening vision (Tharpanam)
+Treatment for preventing cataracts and strengthening vision (Tharpanam)

-Treatment to strenghten the optic nerve of the eyes and is instrumental in the prevention of cataract.
+Treatment strengthens the optic nerve of the eyes and is instrumental in the prevention of cataracts.

-Therapy to treat muscle degeneration, rheumatism, sport injuries, joint ache, emaciation of the whole body or part of the body and also certain skin diseases (Njavarakizhi)
+Therapy to treat muscle degeneration, rheumatism, sports injuries, joint aches, emaciation of the whole body or part of the body, and also certain skin diseases (Njavarakizhi)